CafeteriaGuild/ModJournal/API.md

 ## Proposed API

-A mod or configuration can register a URL to be queried on the startup of the game.
+A mod or configuration can register a URL to be fetch on the startup of the game.

 The JSON must be either a JSON object or array of objects, and the objects must follow the Post Schema below.